Namuwiki: Scrutiny by the Korea Communications Standards Commission, 2024

-On August 14, 2024, the Communications Review Subcommittee (통신심의소위원회), one of the smaller committees of the Korea Communications Standards Commission (KCSC), postponed a resolution regarding a previous incident where two civilians who had small followings on social media requested the deletion of their personal information, pictures with their ex-lovers, and other inappropriate content from Namuwiki, while issuing consultancy from one of their subsidiaries, special committee for telecommunication consultations (통신자문특별위원회).
+On 14 August 2024, the Communications Review Subcommittee (통신심의소위원회), one of the smaller committees of the Korea Communications Standards Commission (KCSC), postponed a resolution regarding a previous incident where two civilians who had small followings on social media requested the deletion of their personal information, pictures with their ex-lovers, and other inappropriate content from Namuwiki, while issuing consultancy from one of their subsidiaries, special committee for telecommunication consultations (통신자문특별위원회).
 This was a change from their previous stance regarding Namuwiki articles, where they had stated that requests of similar matter regarding Namuwiki were not applicable (견해없음).
 According to a MBN's article, members newly decided that the former standards were "Not in line with the trend of the times...
-It would be reasonable to accept the request for the deletion of information on sites such as Namuwiki if the person themselves requested it", and held the decision on hold.
+It would be reasonable to accept the request for the deletion of information on sites such as Namuwiki if the person themselves requested it", and put the decision on hold.

-On October 15, PPP legislator Kim Jang-Kyum (김장겸) said that "Namuwiki is becoming a distributing channel for illegal content such as deepfake porn, and fake news.
-It is in the structure of a 'voluntary encyclopedia by the collective intellect', but is subject to malicious edits, stigmatization, and false accusations", and that "The government should come up with powerful solutions to deal with Namuwiki's dangerous and illegal elements."

-On October 16, the KCSC delivered a resolution of the 'blocking' (접속차단) of personal information of influencers on Namuwiki.
+On 16 October, the KCSC delivered a resolution of the 'blocking' (접속차단) of personal information of influencers on Namuwiki.
 The Special Committee for Telecommunication Consultations (통신자문특별위원회), accepting the pleas from two influencers, one saying that photos of the individual with his/her previous lover alongside photos of physical affection, or "스킨쉽", have been on Namuwiki for a long time, and the other saying that Namuwiki had the individual's "life contents from 2013 to 2023 in its articles, alongside the individual's photos, real name, birthplace/time, nationality, body measures, education, prizes and awards, and even family information", resolved that rectification was needed.
 The Special Committee for Telecommunication Consultations further stated that this was a "decision made in consideration of the rapid spread of Internet media and its increasing influence day by day", and that they were "applying the relevant regulations more strictly than before, reflecting the recent reality that can cause enormous damage to individuals by spreading unwanted portraits or privacy information."